Hero Image

 -by Erica King, senior public relations and international studies double major

-Preserving Traditions from Generation to Generation
+Preserving Traditions from Generations

 In celebration of Southern’s 125th anniversary, campus leaders looked for an opportunity to honor the institution’s rich history and recognize past, present, and future generations of alumni.
 As a result, Southern held the inaugural Alumni Generational Pinning Ceremony on February 19 during the Parents Weekend brunch.